GPS-GmbH/docs/user/settings/import-certificate.md

 ToDo - This section is for importing the certificate system wide

-Advantages:
+**Advantages:**

 * When the browsers accept the chosen key and signature algorithms and lengths, one import serves all browsers that use the system's certificate manager (currently edge and chrome)
 * GPS can issue further certificates without the customer's need to import anything again.
-* No repeated accepting of certificates on edge browser
+* No repeated accepting of certificates on edge browser.

-Disadvantages:
+**Disadvantages:**

-* Lots of steps
+* Lots of steps.
-* Customer must get the root certificate on a separate way
+* Customer must get the root certificate on a separate way.

 #### Via Chrome

-This section is for importing the certificate system wide via chrome
+This section is for importing the certificate system wide via chrome.

 #### Via Windows file browser